gizachew-k/demo-repo/README.md

  exam

 number of questions i have answered. update example

+jj